ranjit002/Unet/README.md

 # Unet
-Implementation of Unet for segmentation task
+Implementation of Unet for binary segmentation task